Latonis/cs400-X-Team-104/rules.md

 We will have weekly discussion for each person's part, so all members can report and understand the tasks progress.

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us
+We will discuss it immediately and solve it.

 ## How we will back up each other to ensure that deadlines are not missed